Our full time reps

-Joined the Merseyside Police in 1988 and has worked in a variety of predominantly uniform roles across the Force area.
-He was promoted to Sergeant in 2003 and was latterly a custody sergeant in Wavertree Road and Headquarters fed rep.
+Jane joined the Merseyside Police in 1995 and has worked in a variety of predominantly uniform roles across the Force area.
+She was promoted to Sergeant in 2004 working in Neighbourhood Support in the City Centre, Professional Standards and Neighbourhood Policing.

 She was further promoted to Inspector in 2009 and worked in a variety of roles, including Critical Incident Manager, Neighbourhood, Roads Policing and MASH (safeguarding).

 She became the Women's Reserve Federation Rep in 2014, which is where her interest in Welfare and Support issues began, and became the Welfare Lead in January 2018.

 I have worked for Merseyside Police for over 21 years now .
 I have performed many roles in that time Including response , neighbourhood, ASB taskforce and level one investigation to name a few.

 I became a Fed Representative around 5 years ago based in the old Knowsley BCU, taking to it straight away as I really enjoyed helping out colleagues in their hour of need .
 I took on extra responsibility as Health and Safety Lead for the Federation.
 This included gaining a Nebosh General Certificate, the nationally recognised qualification in Health and Safety advising officers and the Force on matters of Health and Safety.